 Plant and equipment are depreciated on a straight-line basis over their estimated useful lives.
 The determination of the useful lives involves management's estimation.
 The Group assesses annually the useful lives of the plant and equipment and if the expectation differs from the original estimate, such a difference may impact the depreciation in the year and the estimate will be changed in the future period.
-As at 31 December 2021 and 2020, the carrying amounts of plant and equipment are HK\$102,199,312 and HK\$139,312,891 respectively.
+As at 31 December 2022 and 2021, the carrying values of plant and equipment are HK\$71,086,979 and HK\$102,199,312 respectively.